ATCBE Content Outline 2025

 – Apply general interviewing skills (e.g., reflective statements, summarizing, session closure)

-– Collaborate with client in formulating and modifying treatment plan and goals
+– Collaborate with the client in formulating and modifying the treatment plan and goals

-– Conduct comprehensive intake and ongoing evaluations (conduct biopsychosocial evaluation, obtain demographic information and relevant history, assess reason for referral/presenting problems, determine current level of functioning and mental status).
+– Conduct comprehensive intake and ongoing evaluations (conduct biopsychosocial evaluation, obtain demographic information and relevant history, assess the reason for referral/presenting problems, determine the current level of functioning and mental status).

 – Demonstrate empathy and validation